RSpe/SVD-Image-reconstruction/README.md

 4. My thoughts on why there is negative compression at greater p values.

 5. What I think is an optimal p value is when comparing the compression (size of the approximation), and the quality of the image compared the to the orginal image.

+If you need an explanation of what SVD is: https://en.wikipedia.org/wiki/Singular_value_decomposition